st970703/Group-19-Orange-Ox/README.md

 ## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why
+### Backend Testing
+* In the `backend` directory, run command:
 ```
-Give an example
+npm test
 ```
+this will run the tests for MongoDB and Express.

 ## Authors